 “Happier Endings: Catherine Quan Damman on the Art of My Barbarian,” Artforum , vol. 60, no. 3 (November 2021): 158–163.

 “Questions of Representation: Malik Gaines in Conversation with Barlo Perry,” PARIS LA 16 (2018–2019): 178–181.

-My Barbarian, from top: My Barbarian, Institute of Contemporary Art, Los Angeles, October 1, 2022–January 14, 2022, installation view, photograph by Jeff McLane/ICA LA; My Barbarian in performance (Jade Gordon, center), photograph by Paula Court; My Barbarian, ICA LA, installation view, photograph by McLane; Broke People’s Baroque Peoples’ Theatre (The Three Goddesses), Los Angeles, 2009, Malik Gaines (left), Alexandro Segade, and Jade Gordon, masks by Gordon, gowns by Segade, photograph by My Barbarian, poster image courtesy and © ICA LA and The Industry; My Barbarian in performance, photograph by Court; My Barbarian, ICA LA, photograph by McLane.
+My Barbarian, from top: My Barbarian, Institute of Contemporary Art, Los Angeles, October 1, 2022–January 14, 2022, installation view, photograph by Jeff McLane/ICA LA; My Barbarian in performance, Malik Gaines (left), Jade Gordon, and Alexandro Segade, photograph by Paula Court; My Barbarian, ICA LA, installation view, photograph by McLane; Broke People’s Baroque Peoples’ Theatre (The Three Goddesses), Los Angeles, 2009, Gaines (left), Segade, and Gordon, masks by Gordon, gowns by Segade, photograph by My Barbarian, poster image courtesy and © ICA LA and The Industry; My Barbarian in performance, Gaines, photograph by Court; My Barbarian in performance, Gordon, Gaines, and Segade, photograph by Court; My Barbarian, ICA LA, photograph by McLane.
 Images © My Barbarian; photographs by Jeff McLane courtesy and © the photographer and ICA LA; photographs by Paula Court courtesy and © the photographer and REDCAT.